-The actuarial required contribution, determined this year based on the snapshot of the System taken on the valuation date of July 1, 2019, will change each year as the deferred investment experience is recognized and other experience (both investment and demographic) impacts the System.
+The actuarial required contribution, determined this year based on the snapshot of the System taken on the valuation date of July 1, 2020, will change each year as the deferred investment experience is recognized and other experience (both investment and demographic) impacts the System.
 Therefore, the contribution rate is expected to change each year.
 To the extent the difference between the actual and expected experience is significant, the change in the actuarial contribution rate is also expected to change significantly.
 This volatility in the actuarial contribution rate results in extreme volatility in the additional State contribution as it is leveraged since it is the difference between the actuarial contribution and all other financing sources.

 The major source of funding for the Judges Retirement System, other than member contributions, is court fees.
 As the following table illustrates, the dollar amount of court fees had been declining prior to the passage of legislation in 2015 which increased the court fees allocated to the Judges Retirement System for plan years ending June 30, 2016 and June 30, 2018.
-The court fees decreased for fiscal year ending June 30, 2019, but such variation is not unexpected given the revenue source.
+The court fees decreased for fiscal year ending June 30, 2020, largely due to the impact of the COVID-19 pandemic.
+Depending on the duration of the pandemic, the court fees could be more volatile than before for the next few years.

 Plan Year Ending Court Fees

 June 30, 2007 \$3,135,709

 June 30, 2008 \$3,280,964

 June 30, 2009 \$3,419,091

 June 30, 2010 \$3,543,047

 June 30, 2011 \$3,507,417

 June 30, 2012 \$3,411,370

 June 30, 2013 \$3,180,367

 June 30, 2014 \$3,102,864

 June 30, 2015 \$2,977,205

 June 30, 2016 \$3,458,665

 June 30, 2017 \$3,578,851

 June 30, 2018 \$4,112,543

 June 30, 2019 \$3,946,292

+June 30, 2020 \$3,548,379

 The contributions to the Judges Retirement System are developed as a level percentage of payroll so the dollar amount of contributions is expected to increase from year to year as payroll increases, even if all assumptions are met.
-However, one of the major funding sources of the System (court fees) is not payroll related, and the dollar amount can vary from year to year.
+However, one of the major funding sources of the System (court fees) is not payroll related, and the dollar amount can vary from year to year, as evidenced in the table above.
 This disconnect between the funding policy and the financing mechanism creates a unique funding challenge as there will tend to be an increasing shortfall between the actuarial employer contribution and the court fees over time, resulting in an increasing pattern of additional State contributions.
-This projection of the breakdown of non-employer contributions in the next twenty years illustrates the trend of increasing dollar amounts of State contributions.
+This projection of the breakdown of non-employer contributions in the next ten years illustrates the trend of increasing dollar amounts of State contributions.